 Winner of the 2017 Sidney Edelstein Prize for best book from the Society for the History of Technology, the 2017 SSHA President’s Book Award for best first book from the Social Science History Association, and two Yale awards: the 2017 Gaddis Smith International Book Prize from the Yale MacMillan Center and the 2018 Samuel and Ronnie Heyman Prize in the humanities.

 Long-form reviews in The American Historical Review, Diplomatic History, Reviews in History, and The New Atlantis.
-Interviews with the Toynbee Prize Foundation, New Books Network, and YaleNews.
-Also reviewed in Imago Mundi, Isis, Historical Geography, Cartographic Perspectives, Southeastern Geographer, The Geographical Magazine (UK), The Globe Journal (Australia), Tekniikan Waheita (in Swedish), and H-Soz-Kult (in German).
+Interviews with the Toynbee Prize Foundation, New Books Network, Time to Eat the Dogs, and YaleNews.
+Also reviewed in Imago Mundi, Isis, Technology and Culture, Historical Studies in the Natural Sciences, Historical Geography, American Association of Geographers Review of Books, Cartographic Perspectives, Southeastern Geographer, The Geographical Magazine (UK), The Globe Journal (Australia), Tekniikan Waheita (in Swedish), Historische Zeitschrift (in German), and H-Soz-Kult (in German).

 “Walls, Borders, and Boundaries in World History.”
 Long-form conversation with five other scholars.
 American Historical Review 122 (Dec 2017): 1501–1553.